bawil45/blog/_posts/2021-08-31-Install-OneDrive-In-Ubuntu.md

 Open terminal, then do the following step:

-1. Update
+1. Update<br>
-    type 'sudo apt-get update'
+    type 'sudo apt-get update'<br>
-2. Put a ppa respository
+2. Put a ppa respository<br>
-     type 'sudo add-apt-repository ppa:yann1ck/onedrive'
+     type 'sudo add-apt-repository ppa:yann1ck/onedrive'<br>
-3. Install onedrive
+3. Install onedrive<br>
-     type 'sudo apt-get install onedrive'
+     type 'sudo apt-get install onedrive'<br>
-4. Run onedrive
+4. Run onedrive<br>
-     type 'onedrive'
+     type 'onedrive'<br>
 5. Link will appear on microsoft online for login to your account.
-Block the link and right click the open the link.
+Block the link and right click then open the link.<br>
-6. Blank page of browser will appear then you have to copy the link in the address bar to the terminal
+6. Blank page of browser will appear then you have to copy the link in the address bar to the terminal<br>
-7. To know the command used for onedrive type 'onedrive --h'
+7. To know the command used for onedrive<br>
+     type 'onedrive --h'<br>

 ## Troubleshoot